Laboratory soil tests.

 In Part Three (Horses and People April 2018 issue), we described soil sampling and started to investigate some important parameters of soil health using DIY techniques.
 In this Part Four, we will continue with soil laboratory tests and how to interpret these results.

 The primary goal of soil testing is to inform efficient and effective resource management on your property.
-Soil testing is the most accurate way to determine the current state of your soils, its composition, what nutrients it may need (or that are in excess) and other characteristics, such as pH and salinity.
+Laboratory soil tests are the most accurate way to determine the current state of your soils, its composition, what nutrients it may need (or that are in excess) and other characteristics, such as pH and salinity.
 Soil testing is also useful for identifying contaminated sites (e.g. elevated levels of heavy metals, pesticides, etc.).

 Once you have collected your soil samples (see Part Three in Horses and People April 2018 issue), you will have to send these to a soil-testing laboratory to have them accurately analysed.